GEOS Utilities

 attrMatrix (npt.NDArray[np.float64]) – Matrix of attribute values.

 size (int) – Size of the final vector.
+Values accepted are 3, 9 or 6.

 - Returns:

-vector of attribute values
+Vector of attribute values.

 - Return type: